mastercomfig/mastercomfig/docs/os/linux.md

 !!! warning
     When using Wayland, ```SDL_VIDEODRIVER=x11 %command%``` will need to be prepended to your launch options to avoid rendering issues

+!!! warning
+    Users of the Flatpak version of Steam will have to grant Steam access to the directory in which SDL2 is located.
+This can be done by setting the ```--filesystem``` Flatpak parameter which Steam uses to the relevant path.

 Debian/Ubuntu-based distributions:
 ```sh